darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 The introduction to Section 4.1 explains why we believe Zvrk not to be a stellar-mass merger remnant in particular.
 The rest of this section concerns explaining how its unusual properties came to be in that case, taking for granted that it is *not* a stellar-mass merger remnant --- of the hypotheses we consider, we find that a planet-engulfment scenario is preferred to tidal spin-up or mass transfer, for example.
 As the referee appears to have missed this, this indicates that the clarity of presentation here can likely be improved.
 We have therefore tried to rephrase parts of this section.

 We are not sure how the referee is able to arrive at the conclusion that our discussion section is only weakly connected to the paper.
 In addition to our seismic analysis (to which the referee's feedback is almost exclusively confined), we point out that we also report several observational results aside from seismology --- in particular, a surface rotation period, and unusual lithium and carbon/nitrogen abundances; see also our comments below regarding the title of the paper.
 Seismology forms only a minority of the observational evidence that we present.
-The astrophysical interpretation provided here is necessary to connect all of these various features, so as to consistently explain how all of them might be produced together, despite Zvrk not being a stellar-mass merger remnant.
+The astrophysical interpretation provided in the discussion section is necessary to connect all of these various features, so as to consistently explain how all of them might be produced together, despite Zvrk not being a stellar-mass merger remnant.
 This being the case, our discussion section is integral to the overall cohesion of the work.
 Since the referee appears to disagree, we would like them to at least explain their reasoning.

 We would appreciate more concrete, actionable feedback from the referee regarding specific parts of our discussion that they find weak.